Emman-pip/PHP-JWT-Practice/README.md

 # JSON Web Token Usage Practice
-This repository is mainly to practice using JWT for API usage and development.
+This repository is made to mainly to practice using JWT for API usage and development.

 ## TLDR;
 - this is an API that uses JWT for authentcation